Is EngSci For Me?

 Other Important Buildings

 While you won’t have any classes in them, these buildings contain valuable facilities and resources.
-We have separate blog posts for Athletic Facilities and Libraries.
+(We have separate blog posts for athletic facilities and libraries.)

 U of T Bookstore 2nd Floor [Source]